Lumibricks: Wheat Field with Cypresses — Painting with Bricks

 The frame is minimal and architectural.

-Wall-mounted, it reads like contemporary art.
+When its wall-mounted, I imagine it reads like contemporary art.

 Freestanding, it becomes sculptural.